lucasgauk/jekyll-blog/_posts/2020-03-09-I-But-When-do-I-Work-.md

 ---

 It's often useful to represent and store defined periods of time.
 Today we're going to look at what happens when those periods of time overlap.
-It may seem trivial but read to the end and you'll see that it's more interesting than it seems!
+It may seem trivial but read to the end and you'll see that it's more interesting than it appears!

 A repository with the full working API and all of the code discussed in this article can be found [here](https://github.com/lucasgauk/time-slots)